Atheroma

-An atheroma, or atheromatous plaque, is an abnormal and reversible accumulation of material in the inner layer of an arterial wall.
+An atheroma, or atheromatous plaque, is an abnormal accumulation of material in the inner layer of an arterial wall.

 The material consists of mostly macrophage cells, or debris, containing lipids, calcium and a variable amount of fibrous connective tissue.
 The accumulated material forms a swelling in the artery wall, which may intrude into the lumen of the artery, narrowing it and restricting blood flow.
 Atheroma is the pathological basis for the disease entity atherosclerosis, a subtype of arteriosclerosis.